microsoft/kiota/specs/cli/plugin-add.md

 |  |  |

 ### App manifest
+The app manifest file describes how one's plugin integrates into Microsoft 365 and it's not related to plugin types.
+App manifests are required for [publishing apps to Microsoft 365 app stores](https://learn.microsoft.com/en-us/partner-center/marketplace/checklist#step-3-check-that-your-manifest-is-compliant).
 For `manifest.json` file, we will:
 1. Add a plugin node to the `manifest.json` file if a `manifest.json` file already exists in the output directory.